olmerg/ros2_start/Introduction/Introduction.md

 -   turtlesim turtle_teleop_key.
 This let to manipulate the turtlesim with the keyboard sending commands thrown topics.

-For run a node in ros2, you should open a console and write *ros2 run namePackage nameNode.* For our exercise we are going to open two console and execute one node in each console, adittionally we are going open in a third console for execute *rqt*
+For run a node in ros2, you should open a bash and write *ros2 run namePackage nameNode.* For our exercise we are going to open two bash and execute one node in each bash, adittionally we are going open in a third bash for execute *rqt*

--   **console1**. *ros2 run turtlesim turtlesim_node*
+-   **bash 1**. *ros2 run turtlesim turtlesim_node*

--   **console 2.** *ros2 run turtlesim turtle_teleop_key*
+-   **bash 2.** *ros2 run turtlesim turtle_teleop_key*

--   **console 3.** *rqt .* Inside this app go to plugins-\>Introspection-Node graph
+-   **bash 3.** *rqt .* Inside this app go to plugins-\>Introspection-Node graph

 ![image](turtlesim1){width="1\\columnwidth"}

-After you open this nodes or program you can manipulate the turtle while have active the console2 the turtle running in the console1, that is performed because the teleop node publish a command called /turtle1/cmd_vel through a topic with type geometry_msgs/msg/twist, compose by a vector of the angular speed and the linear speed of the turtle.
-To understand this, I invite you, inside the *rqt-\>plugins-\>Topics Monitor* to review the structure of the message, and test what happen when you move the robot through the arrows (in console2), which value are send to the turtle slecting this topic in *rqt.* Other nice exercise is try to manipulate the turtle from *rqt-\>plugins-\>Topics publisher.* Here you can make that the turtle generate a circle giving a linear speed in $x$ and an angular speed in
+After you open this nodes or program you can manipulate the turtle while have active the bash2 the turtle running in the bash1, that is performed because the teleop node publish a command called /turtle1/cmd_vel through a topic with type geometry_msgs/msg/twist, compose by a vector of the angular speed and the linear speed of the turtle.
+To understand this, I invite you, inside the *rqt-\>plugins-\>Topics Monitor* to review the structure of the message, and test what happen when you move the robot through the arrows (in bash2), which value are send to the turtle slecting this topic in *rqt.* Other nice exercise is try to manipulate the turtle from *rqt-\>plugins-\>Topics publisher.* Here you can make that the turtle generate a circle giving a linear speed in $x$ and an angular speed in